 No. Requirement Reference How addressed?
-Conditi ons of Approval C3 The CEMP Sub-plans must be prepared in consultation with the relevant government agencies identified for each CEMP Sub-plan and be consistent with the CEMF and CEMP referred to in Condition C1: (a) Noise and vibration Relevant council(s) This Plan has been prepared in accordance with this condition and describes how Downer proposes to manage noise and vibration during construction of the Project.
-This plan will be provided to CoCB and OEH for consultation.
+Condition ons of Approval C3 The CEMP Sub-plans must be prepared in consultation with the relevant government agencies identified for each CEMP Sub-plan and be consistent with the CEMF and CEMP referred to in Condition C1: (a) Noise and vibration Relevant council(s) Section 1.5 Appendix E This Plan has been prepared in accordance with this condition and describes how Downer proposes to manage noise and vibration during construction of the Project.
+This plan has been provided to CoCB for consultation.
 C4 The CEMP Sub-plans must be prepared in accordance with the CEMF This Table Table 4 demonstrates how this Plan has been prepared in accordance with the relevant requirements of the CEMF.
 C5 Details of all information requested by an agency to be included in a CEMP Sub-plan as a result of consultation, including copies of all correspondence from those agencies, must be provided with the relevant CEMP Sub-Plan.
-Section 1.5 Appendix E This Plan will be provided to CoCB for consultation.
+Section 1.5 Appendix E This Plan has been provided to CoCB for consultation.
 Refer to Section 1.5 and Appendix E of this Plan for a summary of consultation.
 C6 Any of the CEMP Sub-plans may be submitted along with, or subsequent to, the submission of the CEMP but in any event, no later than one (1) month before Construction.
-Refer to section 1.2 of the CEMP This Plan will be submitted for approval to DPIE prior to the final submission of the CEMP for DPIE approval.
+Refer to section 1.2 of the CEMP This Plan was submitted to DPIE (now DPE) for approval prior to submission of the CEMP for approval.
 C7 Construction must not commence until the CEMP and all CEMP Sub-plans have been approved by the Planning Secretary.
 The CEMP and CEMP Sub-plans, as approved by the Planning Secretary, including any minor amendments approved by the ER must be implemented for the duration of Construction.
 Where Construction of the CSSI is staged, Construction of a stage must not commence until the CEMP and CEMP Sub-plans for that stage have been approved by the Planning Secretary.
-Refer to section 1.2 of the CEMP Construction will not commence until the CEMP and all CEMP Sub-plans have been approved by DPIE.
-The CEMP and Sub-plans will be implemented for the duration of construction.
-C8 The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies identified for each to compare actual performance of Construction of the CSSI against the predicted performance. (a) Noise and Vibration Relevant council(s) Section 1.5 Section 8 Appendix E The Noise and Vibration Monitoring Program will be provided to CoCB for consultation, as part of the NVMP.
+Refer to section 1.2 of the CEMP Construction has not commenced until the CEMP and all CEMP Sub-plans have been approved by DPE.
+The CEMP and Sub-plans are being implemented for the duration of construction.
+C8 The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies identified for each to compare actual performance of Construction of the CSSI against the predicted performance. (a) Noise and Vibration Relevant council(s) Section 1.5 Section 8 Appendix E The Noise and Vibration Monitoring Program has been provided to CoCB for consultation, as part of the NVMP.
 Refer to Section 1.5 and Appendix E of this Plan for a summary of consultation.
 C9 Each Construction Monitoring Program must provide: (a) details of baseline data available;(b) details of baseline data to be obtained and when; Section 8.1 Details of baseline noise and vibration data available, and how and when further baseline data is to be obtained is outlined in Section 8.1 of this Plan.